Emerald Ash Borer

 - Emerald Ash Borer FAQ Update for Saint Paul, MN, Ver.
 3.0

-Where are known emerald ash borer infestations in Saint Paul?
+Where are known emerald ash borer infestations in Saint Paul and Minnesota?

-*Click on the link for a map with state-wide EAB infestation details from the Minnesota Department of Agriculture.
+Click on the map with state-wide EAB infestation details from the Minnesota Department of Agriculture.

 Where can I find information on Saint Paul's EAB management strategies?